electronicarts/mesh2splat/README.md

 - **GPU rasterization / GPU tesselation**: DONE
 - **Explore better sampling strategies**: I want to improve an explore better sampling strategies in order to maximize gaussian coverage while also limiting wasted details.
 - **View-Dependent Accuracy**: Mesh2Splat is not capable of capturing view-dependant lighting effects.
 The main goal is to enable relighting.
 But embedding view-dependant effects in an efficient way without requiring the optimizer wants to be explored.
+- **Volumetric Data**: As previously mentioned, this kind of data is not modelled in any way by Mesh2Splat.
 - **LODs**: Currently, by adjusting the target resolution, lower quality 3DGSs will be produced.
 These are generated due to lower interpolation in the rasterizer, but an idea is to compute lower LODs directly from the higher quality 3DGSs via Gaussian Mixture Models.

 ## References